oracle/node-oracledb/doc/api.md

 The `prefetchRows` value is ignored in some cases, such as when the query involves a LOB.

+If you fetch a REF CURSOR and subsequently pass it back to a PL/SQL block, then set `prefetchRows` to 0 during the initial query to ensure that rows are not internally fetched from the REF CURSOR by node-oracledb thus making them unavailable in the PL/SQL code.

 The default value is 2.

 This property may be overridden in an [`connection.execute()`](#execute) call,